dudyali/dudyali/README.md

 ###

 <p align="left">
   Aspiring problem solver and passionate software developer with a love for turning innovative ideas into functional, efficient, and user-friendly applications.
 Welcome to my   GitHub profile, where I'm on a journey to explore the vast realm of technology and contribute to the world of software development.
 Btw, it's ChatGPT Generated :).
-Too lazy to think about me.
+Too lazy to think about myself.
   <br><br>- 🔭 I’m working as ...<br>- 📚 I'm currently learning ...<br>- ⚡ In my free time I ...</p>

 ###